 Getting Pregnant With Fibroids

 At USA Fibroid Centers, our fibroid specialists want you to know that the vast majority of women with fibroids can get pregnant and deliver a healthy baby.
 However, some women may experience difficulties along the way.
 These can involve conception, usually due to the size and location of their fibroids.
 Because fibroids tend to grow during pregnancy, others experience increased fibroid symptoms like pain, discomfort, or low energy levels.
-Also, some women may be at greater risk for pregnancy complications.
+Some women may be at greater risk for pregnancy complications.

 Can You Get Pregnant with Fibroids?

 Uterine fibroids, which can form in the uterine wall, outside the wall, or in the uterine cavity, are noncancerous tumors ranging in size, location, number, and type.
-While no one is sure why certain women are more susceptible to fibroids, they’re more common in African-American women, obese women, women that started their periods at an early age, and women with a family history of fibroids.
-Fibroid growth is thought to be caused by the influx of progesterone and estrogen; however, genetic and lifestyle factors also increase your chance of developing them.
+While no one is sure why certain women are more susceptible to fibroids, they’re most common in African-American women, obese women, women that started their periods at an early age, and women with a family history of fibroids.
+Fibroid growth is thought to be caused by the influx of progesterone and estrogen; however, genetic and lifestyle factors also increase your chance of development.

 The ability to conceive is rarely affected by the presence of fibroids, though fibroids tend to grow during pregnancy and can cause problems.
 This type of fibroid growth is likely related to an influx of estrogen and progesterone during pregnancy.
 Many pregnant women don’t even know they have fibroids until they go for their first ultrasound.
 Some women won’t experience any symptoms, while others will start experiencing fibroid symptoms during and after their pregnancy.